Introduction

 “Ridgefield School District aspires to be the state’s premier district, leveraging strong community partnerships to provide each student with personalized learning experiences, opportunities, and skills that ensure success and unlimited possibilities.”

-Superintendent, Dr. Nathan McCann and his team have crafted a clear core message.
+Ridgefield’s team has worked to craft a clear core message.
 For parents who might be moving to Ridgefield, the statement highlights the district’s unique community connections.
 For those who might be tempted by the nearby 4A high school, it plays up the benefit of a smaller school’s more personalized experience.
 They’ve figured out what the families in their community want and offered unique solutions, all in just one sentence.
 Because this narrative is the backbone of their brand, it’s everywhere.

 As a result, practically anyone in the community, even people who aren’t directly involved with the district, can tell you exactly what Ridgefield’s about.

-“If you ask somebody in the district, just a resident, about Pursuing Premier, they’ll say, ‘That’s the Ridgefield School District,’” McCann says.
+“If you ask somebody in the district, just a resident, about Pursuing Premier, they’ll say, ‘That’s the Ridgefield School District,’” former Superintendent Nathan McCann says.

-Once you’ve established your core message, you’ll need to create a brand identity book, or brand toolkit.
-Your brand identity book contains the visual components of your brand, including your school logo variations, color palette, fonts, district motto, and more.
+Once you’ve established your core message, you’ll need to create a brand toolkit that you can share both internally and externally.
+Your brand toolkit should contain the visual components of your brand, including your school logo variations, color palette, fonts, district motto, and more.
 Working together, these elements breathe life into your brand and put a face to your name.
-Your brand identity book also acts as a guiding document, providing people with a framework for how to use your brand assets across all marketing platforms.
-A brand toolkit can either be in the form of a hardcopy or an online brand center.
+Your brand toolkit also acts as a guiding document, providing people with a framework for how to use your brand assets across all marketing platforms.
+A brand toolkit can either be in the form of an online brand center, an extended google folder or pdf, or even a hard copy.

 "Working together, these elements breathe life into your brand and put a face to your name."

-Here are the essential elements you’ll need to create your brand identity book:
+This figure includes many of the essential elements you’ll need to create your brand toolkit:

-Having a brand identity book is important because it strengthens consistency with your brand.
+Having a brand toolkit is important because it strengthens consistency with your brand.
 Using the same fonts, color palette, and visual elements helps reinforce your core message and strengthens overall brand awareness.
+It also makes it easier to communicate these expectations among stakeholders.
+Many school communicators know how difficult it can be to see a dozen different versions of your logo on club T-shirts.
+Having a one-stop shop for staff to view, download, and understand expectations is a great way to set them on the right track.

 Remember our Nike example?
-We all know Nike apparel when we see it because we recognize the Swoosh—and when we see the Swoosh, we instinctively think about their slogan, “Just Do It.”
-That’s the power of maintaining brand consistency, which all starts with a brand identity book.
+We all know Nike apparel when we see it because we recognize the Swoosh—and when we see the Swoosh, we instinctively think about their slogan, “just do it.”
+That’s the power of maintaining brand consistency, which all starts with a brand toolkit.

 School Website Design

 Your school website is often the first place people encounter your brand.
 It’s your best opportunity to show off your values, culture, and unique selling points.
 When considering school website design, you probably think about the creative element—in other words, how the website looks.
-While looks are important (we’re talking websites here), the three web elements that matter most are responsive design, ease of use, and ADA-compliance.
+While looks are important (we’re talking websites here), the three elements that matter most for a school website are actually responsive design, ease of use, and ADA-compliance.

 Responsive Design

-Responsive design scales your website content and creative elements to match any screen size, whether it's mobile, desktop, laptop, and tablet.
-A responsive website is important because it drastically improves a user's overall experience.
+Responsive design means that your website is accessible on any kind of device, from small phones to large desktops and everything in between.
+A responsive school website is important because it drastically improves your user's overall experience.
 We’ve all encountered a website that makes us pinch, side scroll, and zoom in just to read its content.
 A frustrating experience like that usually leaves a bad taste in your mouth, not only for the website, but even the brand itself.
+And since your website could be many people’s first impression of your brand, this isn’t something you can afford to let slide.

 Whether you’re working with our in-house team or a third-party vendor, you’ll want to make sure your school web design is responsive and optimized for mobile first.